-The next area that you will need to create systems is in your customer lifecycle.
+The next area where you'll need to create systems is your customer lifecycle.
 This is essentially the map of the most basic business goals; to attract potential clients, convert them to paying customers, fulfill your promise, and encourage referrals.